kb-elmo/gmmk_pro_unofficial/README.md

 These files were created by me and were graciously accepted for redistribution by Glorious PC Gaming.

-For rendering the board with Blender FBX format works best since it already contains different material groups.
+For rendering the board with Blender the FBX format works best since it already contains different material groups.
 A STEP file is included as well for easier conversion to other mesh model formats.

 Keycaps and/or switches are NOT included in this model!